 Participants are permitted to borrow from their account a minimum of \$1,000 up to a maximum of 50% of the vested balance or \$50,000, whichever is less.
 The notes are secured by the balance in the participant's account and bear interest at a fixed rate of prime plus 1%.
-As of December 31, 2016, the interest rate on the notes receivable from participants ranged from 4.25% to 4.75%.
-The Plan recognized interest income on notes receivable from participants of \$169,806 and \$116,965 for the years ending December 31, 2016 and 2015, respectively.
+As of December 31, 2017, the interest rate on the notes receivable from participants ranged from 3.25% to 5.50%.
+The Plan recognized interest income on notes receivable from participants of \$230,046 and \$169,806 for the years ended December 31, 2017 and 2016, respectively, which was recognized as "dividends and interest" on the statement of changes in net assets available for benefits.
 All notes are subject to specific repayment terms and generally must be repaid within a five-year period.
 Each participant is permitted one note at a time.
-No allowance for credit losses was recorded as of December 31, 2016 and 2015.
+No allowance for credit losses was recorded as of December 31, 2017 and 2016.